-Next, download the source package and unpack it using an archive manager (e.g. the Windows Explorer) to a directory of your choice.
+Next, pull from the git repository or download the source package and unpack it using an archive manager (e.g. the Windows Explorer) to a directory of your choice.

 Building with MSVC

-Open a "Visual Studio .NET Command Prompt", cd to the directory where you've unpacked the sources and run these commands:
+Open a "Visual Studio Command Prompt" (either x86 or x64), cd to the directory where you've unpacked the sources and run these commands:

 cd src msvcbuild

 Check the msvcbuild.bat file for more options.
 Then follow the installation instructions below.